chtushar/chtushar/README.md

 # About me

-I'm an UX developer working mainly in [react.js](https://reactjs.org/).
-I'm originally an electrical engineer who loves to code and explore new things.
-I also do creative coding and post my artworks at [@tush.xyz](https://www.instagram.com/xyz.tush) on instagram.
+I'm an UX developer working mainly in [react.js](https://reactjs.org/) ⚛️.
+I'm originally an electrical engineer⚡ who loves to code 👨‍💻 and explore new things 👣.
+I also do creative coding 🦄 and post my artworks at [@tush.xyz](https://www.instagram.com/xyz.tush) on instagram.
+I'm also a community coordinator at [GDG Nagpur](https://twitter.com/GDGNagpur_).

 # Stack